John-Rivero/AWS-Certified-Developer-Portfolio/6. Containerized Nginx Deployment Orchestrating Nginx with ECS Fargate/README.md

 ![1](https://github.com/John-Rivero/AWS-DevOps-Portfolio/blob/main/6.%20Containerized%20Nginx%20Deployment%20Orchestrating%20Nginx%20with%20ECS%20Fargate/2.%20Result/1.jpg)

 ## Step 2

-- I deployed two EC2 instances and one Application Load Balancer in each of the following regions: us-east-1, eu-central-1, and ap-southeast-1.

-- ### us-east-1
+- I have set up two security groups: the first one permits all inbound traffic on port 80 for the application load balancer, while the second one allows inbound traffic exclusively from the security group associated with the application load balancer.

 ![1](https://github.com/John-Rivero/AWS-DevOps-Portfolio/blob/main/6.%20Containerized%20Nginx%20Deployment%20Orchestrating%20Nginx%20with%20ECS%20Fargate/1.%20ECS/1.jpg)